Thalleen/k8s-ai/README.md

 * **Contextual Root Cause Analysis:** The LLM analyzes the provided context (metrics, logs, configurations) to infer potential root causes.
 * **Explainable Insights:** Receive natural language explanations and potential reasons behind the observed errors.
 * **Actionable Recommendations:** The LLM can suggest potential steps to mitigate the diagnosed issues.
+* **Actionable agent**: Receives actionable recommendations from the LLM and manipulates the deployment configurations(like CPU and memory) via the k8s API.
 * **Integration with Existing Monitoring:** Designed to work with data collected from your existing Kubernetes monitoring tools.
 * **Extensible Framework:** Easily adapt and configure the prompts and context provided to the LLM.